roots/docs/acorn/upgrading-acorn.md

 -add_theme_support('sage');
 ```

+#### Target class [sage.view] does not exist

-Some setups may require one additional change if you run into the following error:
+Some setups may require changes if you run into the following error:

 ```plaintext
 Target class [sage.view] does not exist